-Every day, Nairobi generates 3,000 tons of waste, 12% of which is plastic.
-At the same time, demand for new houses is growing at a rate of 600 per day.
-Palladium's Lisanne Heemskerk writes for The World Bank's Private Sector Development Blog about how innovative climate technologies can offer solutions that tackle both challenges, and explores the most effective approach to introducing technologies that can impact a critical number of companies in the value chain.
+It is estimated that every day Nairobi generates 3,000 tons of waste; 12% is plastic.
+At the same time, the demand for new houses is growing at a rate of 600 per day.
+Innovative climate technologies can offer solutions that tackle both the challenges of plastic recycling and the increasing housing demand.
+But what is an effective approach to introducing technologies that can impact a critical number of companies in the value chain?

 The plastic waste challenge in Kenya